arindamdawn-zz/tab-and-space/posts/frontend-shots-web-workers.md

 Let's see what is happening.

-First we check if Web Workers are available or not (Although Web Workers are supported by almost all browsers, its better to check).
+First, we check if Web Workers are available or not (Although Web Workers are supported by almost all browsers, it's better to check).

 ```jsx
 window.Worker // checks if Worker is available